gohugoio/hugoDocs/content/en/functions/os/Getenv.md

 {{ getenv "USER" }} → victor
 ```

-You can pass values when building your site:
+You can pass values when building your project:

 ```sh
 MY_VAR1=foo MY_VAR2=bar hugo